tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/validation-falsification.md

 | 5.
 Sensitivity to <BR> Bandwidth Choice | Analyzes the impact <BR> of bandwidth changes <BR> on the results | `rdrobust` | - |
 | 6.
 Sensitivity to <BR> Window Choice | Examines the effect of <BR> changes in window size <BR> on the results | - | `rdrandinf` |

+{{% summary %}}

+In this building block we have discussed 6 validation methods, based on various empirical implications of the unobservable RD assumptions that are expected to hold in most cases.
+These methods were explored within both the standard [continuity-based approach](/continuity/approach) and the extended [local randomization approach](/local/randomization).

+{{% /summary %}}

 ## See also
 - [A Practical Introduction to Regression Discontinuity Designs: Foundations - Cattaneo, Idrobo & Titiunik (2020)](https://rdpackages.github.io/references/Cattaneo-Idrobo-Titiunik_2020_CUP.pdf)